gchavez2/awesome_hierarchical_matrices/README.md

 - Focus on applications to boundary integral equation methods

 ***
-## Feeling generous?
+## Woud you like to add a new library or update a link?
-Contributions to this repository are most welcome.
+Please open a pull request, contributions to this repository are most welcome.